graphcore/examples/applications/popart/resnext_inference/README.md

 ## Running the model

-This runs resnext101_32d.onnx for inference over 8 IPUs.
+This application runs resnext101_32d.onnx for inference over 8 IPUs.
 Each IPU runs a single PopART inference session, and receives one portion of the total dataset.

 The following files are provided for running the ResNeXt benchmark.